merkizz/git-tag/README.md

 - 🪾 Create temporary tags on feature branches
 - 🧹 Automatic cleanup of temporary tags
 - 🔄 Synchronize tags between main branches (main/master) and feature branches
+- 📦 Automatic update of `package.json` and `package-lock.json` (for Node.js projects) when creating a tag on the main branch

 ## Requirements